jantimon/html-webpack-plugin/README.md

   object.
 Note that this is the stats object as it was at the time the HTML template was emitted and as such may not have the full set of stats that are available after the wepback run is complete.

+- `webpackConfig`: the webpack configuration that was used for this compilation.
+This can be used, for example, to get the `publicPath` (`webpackConfig.output.publicPath`).